heliocloud-data/platform/tools/fileregistry/CloudMe-data-access-spec-0.3.md

 # 4 File Registry

 The file registry consists of one index for each year of the dataset in either csv, zipped csv, or parquet format.
-The file must be in time sequence and the first three items must be the **startdate**, **key**, and **filesize** fields in that order.
+The file must be in time sequence and the first three items must be the **start**, **datakey**, and **filesize** fields in that order.

-The index fileRegistry is a set of CSV or Parquet files named "loc"/"id"_YYYY.csv, "loc"/"id"_YYYY.csv.zip or "loc"/"id"_YYYY.parquet.
+The index fileRegistry is a set of CSV or Parquet files named "index"/"id"_YYYY.csv, "index"/"id"_YYYY.csv.zip or "index"/"id"_YYYY.parquet.
+For the case of static non-time sequence outputs, the index fileRegistry are named "index"/"id"_static.csv (or .csv.zip or .parquet).

 ## 4.1 Required Items

-* **startDate**: string, Restricted ISO 8601 date/time of start for that data.
+* **start**: string, Restricted ISO 8601 date/time of start for that data OR the word 'static' for items such as model shapes that lack a time field
-* **key**: string, full filename or S3 object identifier sufficient to actually obtain the file
+* **datakey**: string, full filename or S3 object identifier sufficient to actually obtain the file
 * **filesize**: integer, file size in bytes

 ## 4.2 Optional Items

-* **stopDate**: string, Restricted ISO 8601 date/time of end for that data.
+* **stop**: string, Restricted ISO 8601 date/time of end for that data.
 * **checksum**: checksum for that file.
 If given, **checksum_algorithm** must also be listed
 * **checksum_algorithm**: checksum algorithm used if checksums are generated.
 Examples include SHA, others.